ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Many server-player systems will do an initial probe or a very simple throughput speed test at the start of a video playback.
 This is done to get a rough sense of the highest video bitrate in the ABR ladder that the network between the server and player will likely be able to provide under initial network conditions.
 After the initial testing, clients tend to rely upon passive network observations and will make use of player side statistics such as buffer fill rates to monitor and respond to changing network conditions.

 The choice of bitrate occurs within the context of optimizing for some metric monitored by the client, such as highest achievable video quality or lowest chances for a rebuffering event (playback stall).

+## Advertising

+A similar but more complex case is the use of an ad selection service to choose ad segments during video playback.
+The ad selection service needs to process the requests in a timely way so that video service isn't interrupted.
+This time to respond is added to the normal time spent requesting the video assets themselves.
+In general, the more targeted the ad request is, the more requests the ad service needs to be able to handle concurrently.
+If connectivity is poor to the ad service, this can cause rebuffering even if the underlying video assets (both content and ads) are able to be accessed quickly.
+The less targeted, the more likely the ad requests can be consolidated and can leverage the same caching techniques as the video content.

 ## Bitrate Detection Challenges